 A plaintiff cannot demand more than $10,000 in their action.
 (Texas Government Code 28.093).
-Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
-The court has no authority to issue an injunctive or equitable award.
-For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
-This would be called injunctive relief.
+Additionally, a small claims court plaintiff can only ask the court for monetary relief.
+You are unable to seek injunctive or equitable relief.
+For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
+This type of relief would be injunctive relief.

 Victoria County Court Locations